 - 1 ounce cranberry juice

-- 1/2 ounce fresh lime juice
+- ½ ounce lime juice (fresh)

-- orange peel for garnish
+- orange peel (for garnish)

 - In a cocktail shaker, add the vodka, Cointreau, cranberry juice, lime juice, and ice.
 Shake until the shaker feels very cold in your hands.

 - Strain into a martini glass or coupe and garnish.

 Notice: Nutrition is auto-calculated, using Spoonacular, for your convenience.
 Where relevant, we recommend using your own nutrition calculations.

 This drink is adorable!!
 Perfect classic cosmo, so girly and cute.
 I featured it in my latest blog post about planning a bachelorette party – check it out here: https://www.twofunnygirls.com/blog/2020/02/19/plan-a-bachelorette-party-for-your-bff/ !
 Thanks again for sharing this recipe!

 I’ve never really gotten into cosmos either but I’ve always thought they look very pretty/classy!
 I may give this one a try ????
 I love the little flamingo stirrers too!
 Happy weekend!

 Thank you!
 And I agree, I love how they look just as much as how they taste.
 Such a pretty drink.

 Great recipe as always!
 Love how photogenic the drinks are. 🙂